EdJaPe/CSCI345-Course-Materials/assignments/final.md

 1. What is Kubernetes?
 2. Why might you want a shared home directory?
 3. Why would you want to automate the setup?
+4. Did you setup your K8s cluster on GCP or locally?
+Why did you choose this route?

 ## Submitting Project